onderjan/machine-check/core/machine-check/README.md

 [conditional_panic](
     https://docs.rs/crate/machine-check/0.2.0-alpha.1/source/examples/conditional_panic.rs)
 example, which should panic with message
-"Test panic 2" if the input is equal to 1.
+"Example panic 2" if the input is equal to 1.
 You can copy it into your crate, then run it with parameter "--inherent", which signifies that you are only interested about the inherent panics of the system:
 ```
-$ cargo run --example conditional_panic -- --inherent
+$ cargo run -- --inherent
 [2024-03-07T22:59:26Z INFO  machine_check_exec] Starting verification.
 [2024-03-07T22:59:26Z ERROR machine_check_exec] Verification failed.
-{"result":{"Err":{"InherentPanic":"Test panic 2"}},"stats":{"num_states":3,"num_refinements":8}}
+{"result":{"Err":{"InherentPanic":"Example panic 2"}},"stats":{"num_states":3,"num_refinements":8}}
 ```
 Currently, presence of inherent panic precludes verification of a property, as it is a more pressing issue to fix.